BMBIT-oss/Wiki-Hapcanuino/HelloWorld.md

 }
 ```

-One thing You should avoid is to put `delay()` function inside `loop()`, because that will cause Hapncanuino stop processing the incomming messages.
+One thing You should avoid is to put `delay()` function inside `loop()`, because that will cause Hapcanuino stops processing the incomming messages.
 The `loop()` function should be called as frequent as possible.

 If You need to run some other tasks with some longer period consider using [Onixarts TaskManager](https://github.com/Onixarts/Onixarts_TaskManager) or other Onixarts Arduino libraries.
 All these libraries share the same concept - no delaying in `loop()` function, just `Update()` all the objects.